-- A group must have 10 assessment results in both subjects, 10 assessments in RLA and 10 assessments in mathematics, to be evaluated for the lowest prior year identification. - If two or more of the lowest performing groups (meeting minimum size) have the same performance rate, the lowest performing groups with the largest denominator are selected. - If the campus meets minimum size for only one of the racial/ethnic groups, only that group is selected. - If the campus meets minimum size in the current year for both identified racial/ethnic groups, both are evaluated. - If the campus meets minimum size in the current year for only one of the identified racial/ethnic groups, only that group is evaluated. - If the campus does not meet minimum size in the current year for either identified racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year.
-A campus must meet minimum size in the current and prior year to be evaluated for a racial/ethnic group.
+- Identify the campus' two lowest groups by averaging the prior year 2022 Academic Achievement indicator using the numerators and denominators. - A group must have 10 assessment results in both subjects, 10 assessments in RLA and 10 assessments in mathematics, to be evaluated for the lowest prior year identification. - o If two or more of the lowest performing groups ({meeting minimum size)} have the same performance rate, the lowest performing groups with the largest denominator are selected. - o If the campus meets minimum size for only one of the racial/ethnic groups, only that group is selected. - If the campus meets minimum size in the current year 2023 for both identified racial/ethnic groups, both are evaluated. - If the campus meets minimum size in the current year 2023 for only one of the identified racial/ethnic groups, only that group is evaluated. - If the campus does not meet minimum size in the current year 2023 for either identified racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year 2023.

-New Campuses in their First Year STAAR TestingNew: Two Lowest Performing Racial/Ethnic Groups from the Prior Year
+New Campuses: Two Lowest Performing Racial/Ethnic Groups from the Prior Year

-- CNew campuses in their first year of STAAR testingoperation are evaluated on the state's two lowest performing racial/ethnic groups from the prior year.
-Please see "Appendix H-Data Sources" for details on the state's two lowest performing racial/ethnic groups from the prior year. - o If the campus meets minimum size for both of the state's racial/ethnic groups in the current year, both are evaluated. - o If the campus meets minimum size for only one of the state's racial/ethnic groups in the current year, only that group is evaluated. - If the campus does not meet minimum size in the current year for either of the state's racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year.
+- New campuses in their first year of operation are evaluated on the state's two lowest performing racial/ethnic groups from the prior year.
+For 2023, the African American and Hispanic groups were identified.
+Please see Appendix H for details on the state's two lowest performing racial/ethnic groups from the prior year. - If the campus meets minimum size for both racial/ethnic groups in the current year 2023, both are evaluated. - o If the campus meets minimum size for only one of the racial/ethnic groups in the current year 2023, only that group is evaluated. - o If the campus does not meet minimum size in the current year 2023 for either racial/ethnic group, no racial/ethnic groups are evaluated for the current accountability year 2023.

-A campus must have at least 10 assessment results in both subjects, 10 assessments in RLA and 10 assessments in mathematics, for the all students group and meet minimum size for at least four indicators in the Academic Achievement component to be evaluated on the Closing the Gaps domain.
+A campus must have at least 10 assessment results in both subjects, 10 assessments in RLA and 10 assessments in mathematics, 10 RLA and 10 mathematics assessment results for the all students group and meet minimum size for at least four indicators in the Academic Achievement component to be evaluated on the Closing the Gaps domain.
 If a campus does not meet minimum size, the Closing the Gaps domain is not evaluated.